Loule95450/HACS-Nexecur/README.md

 - An Alarm control panel entity that shows the current state (armed/disarmed)
 - Actions to arm and disarm the alarm from Home Assistant
 - Automatic polling of the panel status (every 30 seconds by default)
+- Camera entities when your site has cameras; each camera exposes an RTSP stream via the Home Assistant Stream integration.
+The integration refreshes the short‑lived RTSP URL approximately every 25 seconds.

 Installation (via HACS):